Dementia Friendly Newcastle

 Slow or quiet shopping hours are quieter hours with supportive staff at shopping and retail spaces for people living with dementia.
 Venues in Newcastle that offer quiet hours are:

-• Newcastle Building Society have quiet hours at all branches.
-Ask to find the time at your local branch.
+- Newcastle Building Society have slow shopping hours at all branches.
+Ask to find the time at your local branch

-• Morrisons have quiet hours 2pm to 3pm, Monday to Thursday at all of their stores.
+- Morrisons have quiet hours 2pm to 3pm, Monday to Thursday, 9am to 10am Saturday, and for the first hour of trading on a Sunday at all of their stores

 Cinemas, museums and galleries

-Tyne & Wear Archives and Museums have free museum object boxes that you can borrow for up to 4 weeks.
+North East Museums have free museum object boxes that you can borrow for up to four weeks.
 You can use these as part of a guided session.
-Looking at museums objects, remembering TV, Music & hobbies and telling stories can help improve your mood, with memory issues and to make connections.
+Looking at museums objects, remembering TV, music and hobbies, and telling stories can help improve your mood, with memory issues and to make connections.
 They have also produced a booklet for professionals in health, care, social and community settings on how to use the object boxes to support people.

 Read more about their free health and social care resources.